flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-This works for **any** stored data — not just events, but also snapshots, key-value entries, and documents.
+This works for **any** stored data — not just messages, but also snapshots, key-value entries, and documents.

 ---